Ayub-Begimkulov/retransition/README.md

 Let's dive deeper into this example and understand what happens under the hood.

-When you change the `visible` prop of the `<Transition>` component, it will show or hide the children element according to it.
+When you change the `visible` prop of the `<Transition>` component, it will show or hide the child element according to it.
 But it won't do it immediately.
 Entering and Leaving will be done in 3 steps:

 1. At the step first element would be inserted into the DOM if it's enter transition. `fade-(enter|leave)-from` and `fade-(enter|leave)-active` classes would be added.
 2. On the next frame (once the browser was able to rerender the screen and apply new styles) we remove `fade-(enter|leave)-from` class and add `fade-(enter|leave)-to` class.
 If classes are written correctly, this should trigger a transition.